Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

 # Potential Future Features

-1. A database with products information, example if the product is available or sold out.
-(This will then be updated on the website in real time)
+1. Develop a database with the products information.
+2. Develop a product availability feature (available or sold out).
+This will then be updated on the website in real time.
-2. Re-building the entire website with React and Node.js
+3. Re-building the entire website with React and Node.js
-3. Implementing a checkout feature, this will allow users to have their items reserved for a selected period of time. and then be able to drive in-store for collection or pay a shipping fee.
+4. Implementing a checkout feature, this will allow users to have their items reserved for a selected period of time. and then be able to drive in-store for collection or pay a shipping fee.